Abhishekpandey1909/IPL-Data-Analysis/README.md

 • Employed bar charts, pie charts, and other visualization techniques to extract critical insights into player performance and team performance across seasons.<br/>

+Objectives:
+To find the team that won the most number of matches in a season.<br/>
+To find the team that lost the most number of matches in a season.<br/>
+Does winning toss increases the chances of victory.<br/>
+To find the player with the most player of the match awards.<br/>
+To find the city that hosted the maximum number of IPL matches.<br/>
+To find the most winning team for each season.<br/>
+To find the on-field umpire with the maximum number of IPL matches.<br/>
+To find the biggest victories in IPL while defending a total and while chasing a total.<br/>